-- Choose safety footwear according to hazard assessment and CSA/ANSI Standards. - > Choose a high cut boot to provide ankle support. - > Rubber boots may be worn for specific tasks as long as they meet CSA/ ANSI standards. - Series Class 1 to cap, puncture resistant sole) and must always be worn in work areas.
+- Choose safety footwear according to hazard assessment and CSA/ANSI Standards. - Choose a high cut boot to provide ankle support. - Rubber boots may be worn for specific tasks as long as they meet CSA/ ANSI standards. - Green Triangle (Class 1 toe cap, puncture resistant sole) and must always be worn in work areas.